ROCm/rocm-install-on-linux/docs/tutorial/install-overview.rst

 single-version or multi-version installation.
 These topics are described in detail in the following sections.

-If you're new to ROCm, we recommend using the :ref:`rocm-install-quick`.

 .. note::
     If you're using a Radeon GPU with graphical applications, refer to the `Radeon installation instructions <https://rocm.docs.amd.com/projects/radeon/en/latest/index.html>`_.